Patrick Eaves: Personal life

 Eaves was born in Calgary, spent some years in Blackwood, New Jersey, and grew up in Faribault, Minnesota.
-He is the son of former Calgary Flames and Minnesota North Stars standout Mike Eaves, formerly the head coach of the University of Wisconsin–Madison's men's hockey team and current head coach of the Columbus Blue Jackets' American Hockey League affiliate Cleveland Monsters, who coached Patrick at the 2004 World Juniors.
+He is the son of former Calgary Flames and Minnesota North Stars playerMike Eaves, formerly the head coach of the University of Wisconsin–Madison's men's hockey team and head coach of the Columbus Blue Jackets' American Hockey League affiliate Cleveland Monsters, who coached Patrick at the 2004 World Juniors.

 Eaves met his wife Katie in Chicago in 2007 while driving home to Minnesota after his Ottawa Senators lost the 2007 Stanley Cup Finals.
 They married in 2009 and have two daughters born in 2010 and 2012 a son born in 2013.
 The family also has a Newfoundland named Reuben, an occasional visitor to Joe Louis Arena during Eaves' time with Detroit.

 On October 23, 2017, after experiencing trouble breathing and weakness in his legs, Eaves was initially diagnosed with Guillain–Barré syndrome, an autoimmune nervous disorder.
 However, when he visited a Guillain–Barré specialist, it was determined he did not have GB, but something else entirely.
 Eaves went to numerous doctors and physical therapists and eventually regained strength in his limbs and lungs.
 The eventual diagnosis was post-viral syndrome.